 The Scotch Whisky industry is and has been involved for many years in a range of initiatives to promote responsible attitudes to alcohol and tackle alcohol-related harm.
 The establishment of this fund by the Scotch Whisky Association is a further development of that commitment.

 Fifteen local initiatives fighting alcohol misuse in Scotland have been awarded funding from the Scotch Whisky Action Fund since the £500,000 fund was set up in December 2013.
-A full list of all the awards made and details of the projects supported in 2014 and 2015 is available here.
+A full list of the awards made in 2016 can be found here with details of the projects supported in 2014 and 2015 available here.

 Read the fund profile